devsaurus/hass-smartbox/README.md

 | self\_learn   | *                      | AUTO         | SELF\_LEARN |
 | presence      | *                      | AUTO         | ACTIVITY    |

+### Consumption
+The smartbox API is only giving the hourly consumption from a start and an end period of time.
+You can't have real time consumption of a device and this consumption is always increasing.

+At every beginning of an hour, during around 15/20 minutes, the API do not provide data for the current hour.
+So we always get a period of two hour to have at least some data, and get the most recent one to not have drop of consumption.

+Every hour, we are updating data sensor with the most recent data.
+You are able to see the consumption directly into the history graph of the sensor.

+But to be sure we ensure the right data to the right hour, we also get the last 24 hours and upsert these data into statistics to avoid time difference and some data drop.
+> [!TIP]
+> If you don't want to upsert these 24 hours, you have to set the [option](#consumption-history-options) to `off`.

+#### History
+The first time we create a config entry (or when the [option](#consumption-history-options) of the config entry is set to `start`) we get the last 3 years of consumption.
+As it is not possible to add it directly to the sensor data, we insert it into the statistics of the sensor.
+So it let the energy dashboard working with the current and back history.

+> [!TIP]
+> If you want to reset all the data, you have to set the [option](#consumption-history-options) to `start`.

 ## Debugging

 Debug logging can be enabled by increasing the log level for the smartbox custom